camaraproject/SimpleEdgeDiscovery/README.md

 ## Scope
 * Service APIs for “SimpleEdgeDiscovery” (see APIBacklog.md)
-* It provides the developer with the ability to:
+* It provides the API Consumer with the ability to:
   * Discover the closest edge cloud zone to a given device..
   * NOTE: The scope of this API family should be limited (at least at the first stage) to 4G and 5G.
 * Describe, develop, document, and test the APIs